-Essential A) Knowledge of B) Intervention C) Skills: D) Intervention E) Progress evaluation: Components Interventions: planning: Implementation: - Exceptional Incorporates appropriate outcome Possesses and Sets professional integration of Serves as a model for measures across multiple clients applies superior standards for common factor skills, advanced practitioners and provides empirical summary knowledge of specifying technical skills, and in maintaining both of client improvement. scientific, relationships between judgment. fidelity to empirical theoretical, and case conceptualization treatment models and Via accumulated outcome data is contextual bases of and intervention flexibility in adapting able to specify differential intervention and planning to client needs treatment effectiveness based on exhibits advanced knowledge of the value of evidence-based practice and it's basis within in scientific psychology. client characteristics, diversity status, and other parameters in a manner that leads to modifications in treatment, as needed.
-Behavioral Actively engages in Establishes validated Demonstrates and Is sought after by D (121 11 11 11 Anchor the creation of evidence-based interventions from pilot stage to formal recognition in the literature of the value of the created interventions. protocols for specifying relationships between client variables and intervention strategies. teaches others sophisticated and highly advanced skills, such as empathic listening, framing problems, with particularly difficult patients. advanced practitioners to model evidence- based treatments and to explain the rationale for adaptations made to such to meet needs of specific clients.
+Essential Components A) Knowledge of Interventions: B) Intervention planning: C) Skills: D) Intervention Implementation: E) Progress evaluation: Possesses and applies superior knowledge of scientific, theoretical, and contextual bases of intervention and Sets professional standards for specifying relationships between case conceptualization and intervention planning Exceptional integration of common factor skills, technical skills, and judgment .
+Serves as a model for advanced practitioners in maintaining both fidelity to empirical treatment models and flexibility in adapting to client needs Incorporates appropriate outcome measures across multiple clients and provides empirical summary of client improvement.
+Via accumulated outcome data is able to specify differential treatment effectiveness based on exhibits advanced knowledge of the value of evidencebased practice and it's basis within in scientific psychology. client characteristics, diversity status, and other parameters in a manner that leads to modifications in treatment, as needed.
+Behavioral Anchor Actively engages in the creation of evidence-based interventions from pilot stage to formal recognition in the literature of the value of the created interventions.
+Establishes validated protocols for specifying relationships between client variables and intervention strategies.
+Demonstrates and teaches others sophisticated and highly advanced skills, such as empathic listening, framing problems, with particularly difficult patients.
+Is sought after by advanced practitioners to model evidencebased treatments and to explain the rationale for adaptations made to such to meet needs of specific clients.
 Demonstrates skilled knowledge of methods to examine intervention outcomes, consistently utilizes outcomes in practice and is sought by peers for guidance Demonstrates sound understanding of methods to examine intervention outcomes